PatchworkBoy/Neotrellis-Gate-Sequencer/README.md

 CONFIG mode:
 - Row 1 & 2 - set MIDI channel 1 to 16 for selected track
-- Row 4 - set selected tracks mode: Trigger/Gate, CC, or NOTE
+- Row 4 - set selected tracks mode: Trigger/Gate, CC, or NOTE (buttons 1 - 3)
+- Row 4 - set v/oct (white) & hz/v (purple) when in NOTE or CC mode with button 8.

 Analog gates are sent in all modes.
-Analog CV is sent only for track 7 & 8 when in CC mode.
+Analog CV is sent only for track 7 & 8 when in CC or NOTE mode.

 Track Modes (over MIDI):
 - Trigger/Gate - Outputs fixed MIDI Note for all steps, Velocity, Gate On/Off